scspijker/custom-rpict-mqtt-bridge/README.md

 The ordering of the channels section is important, this is the same order as the serial output of RPICT is parsed.

+My current RPICT config is also in this repo, this might help you relate this bridge's config to the RPICT config.

 ```json
 {
     "Rpict": {